-If you come to us looking how to learn trading, you’ll get that answer to the best of our abilities.
-The whole purpose of this article is to create a guide of a possible learning path you can follow if you’re starting from scratch!
+If you came to us looking how to learn trading, you’ll get that answer to the best of our abilities.
+The whole purpose of this article is to create a guide of a possible learning path you can follow if you’re starting from scratch.

 The first step to learn trading is defining what you need to learn and in what order you could learn it.
 Let's get started.

 1 - Trading Basics

 The first thing when learning to trade is getting to know the differences between investing and trading, both disciplines have different approaches in terms of speed and execution.